 The program content has been reviewed by the Oncology Nursing Certification Corporation (ONCC) and is acceptable for recertification points.
 ONCC review is only for designating content to be used for recertification points and is not for CNE accreditation.
 CNE programs must be formally approved for contact hours by an acceptable accreditor/approver of nursing CE to be used for recertification by ONCC.
 If the CNE provider fails to obtain formal approval to award contact hours by an acceptable accrediting/approval body, no information related to ONCC recertification may be used in relation to the program.

 OCN®, CPHON®, CBCN®, AOCNP®, AOCNS®, and BMTCN® renewal candidates: 1 ILNA point may be applied toward:

 DISCLOSURE OF RELEVANT FINANCIAL RELATIONSHIPS WITH COMMERCIAL INTERESTS

-USF Health and i3 Health endorse the standards of the ACCME and ANCC that require everyone in a position to control the content of a CME/CE/CPE activity to disclose all financial relationships with commercial interests that are related to the content of the CME/CE/CPE activity.
-CME/CE/CPE activities must be balanced, independent of commercial bias and promote improvements or quality in healthcare.
+USF Health and i3 Health endorse the standards of the ACCME, ACPE, and ANCC that require everyone in a position to control the content of a CME/CNE/CPE activity to disclose all financial relationships with commercial interests that are related to the content of the CME/CNE/CPE activity.
+CME/CNE/CPE activities must be balanced, independent of commercial bias and promote improvements or quality in healthcare.
 All recommendations involving clinical medicine must be based on evidence accepted within the medical profession.